-Prerequisite: simulation project created.
-(See Create a Simulation Project) Prerequisite: simulation group(s) created and labeled with READY.
+- ✓ Prerequisite: simulation project created.
+(See Create a Simulation Project) - ✓ Prerequisite: simulation group(s) created and labeled with READY.
 (See Add Simulation Group(s) to a Simulation Project)

-- Go to Projects → Simulation projects overview in the navigation bar.
+- 1. Go to Projects → Simulation projects overview in the navigation bar.

-All simulation projects are displayed.
+- ⇒ All simulation projects are displayed.

-- Select simulation project by clicking on simulation project name or using

-- ⇒ Simulation project details are opened.
+- - ⇒ Simulation project details are opened.

 - 3. Go to Simulations tab.

-- 4. Select 🕑 to start simulation.
+- 4. Select to start simulation.

-⇒ Simulation is started.
+- ⇒ Simulation is started.
 Once a simulation group is completed, a report will be generated automatically.